Father Joseph Sabadish

 Summary of Sexual Abuse Allegations against Father Joseph Sabadish:

-The Archdiocese of Philadelphia has not provided any information to the public about the allegations against Father Joseph Sabadish, who has multiple red flags in his assignment history that suggest the Archdiocese of Philadelphia knew he was abusing children at least as early as 1974.
+Father Joseph Sabadish was ordained a priest in 1945 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, the Archdiocese of Philadelphia has not provided any information to the public about the allegations against Father Joseph Sabadish, who has multiple red flags in his assignment history that suggest the Archdiocese of Philadelphia knew he was abusing children at least as early as 1974.

 According to media reports, Sabadish sexually abused multiple girls during his ministry.
 At least one man has also accused Sabadish of sexually abusing him as a pre-pubescent child as well.